pencil-code/pencil-code/doc/paper/paper.md

 ---
 title: 'The Pencil Code, a modular MPI code for partial differential equations and particles: multipurpose and multiuser-maintained'

+# The Pencil Code is used and developed by the 37 authors, who define the Pencil Code Collaboration.
+# About half of the currently 560 papers that acknowledge the code are by others who picked up the code, which has been public since 2001.

 tags:
  - Fortran90
  - fluid dynamics